Esri/workforce-scripts/report_complete_assignments_without_surveys.md

 - -project-id \<project_id\> - The workforce project ID (found in the project URL)
 - -survey-id \<survey_id\> - The portal item id for the feature layer collection associated with your Survey123 Survey
 - -survey-field-name \<survey_field_name\> (Optional) - The field name of the field you use to integrate with Workforce.
 Do not use the alias for the field name - for example, `work_id` should be provided here instead of `Work ID`.
 Check your Survey feature layer to find the field name.
 Defaults to `work_order_id`
-- --close-assignments - (Optional) - If provided, close the assignments returned without an associated survey
 - -log-file \<logFile\> (Optional) - The log file to use for logging messages

 Example Usage: